 “Driving qualified traffic, the traffic that actually converts, and doing it at low cost is the first step of driving performance,” he explains.
 “From there, for B2B brands, it really depends how well they’ve optimized their website for conversions.
 Performance TV’s job is to drive that qualified traffic at a competitive cost compared to other channels.
 It’s the website’s job to turn that quality traffic into leads.”

-So if you’re a B2B marketer and you’re looking for a net-new channel to increase demand and generate leads, Performance TV could be the right move.
+So if you’re a B2B marketer and you’re looking for a net-new channel to increase demand and generate leads, Performance TV could be the right move, especially if you’re already familiar with traditional TV advertising.
 And, we promise you won’t need years of experience to make the most of it.